p0186797/3u-ps1/README.md

 # 3u-ps1

 Create a file called **hide.py** and upload it to this repository.
-In that file, write a program that asks the user for their 12 digit credit card number and outputs the number with all the digits but the last four replaced with *.
+In that file, write a program that asks the user for their **16 digit** credit card number and outputs the number with all the digits but the last four replaced with *.

 **Sample Input 1**
 ```